drmaize/ThermoAlign/README.md

 Containers existing on your machine are in either an open or closed state.
 This can be determined with the following command:

-    # the -a flag will list all (open and closed) containers
+    # the -a flag will list all (open and closed) containers and their names
     docker ps -a

-If the container is in an open state (does not say "exited" in the status column), use the following command with the desired container id specified:
+If the container is in an open state (does not say "exited" in the status column), use the following command with the desired name or container id specified:

-    docker exec -it <container_id> bash
+    docker exec -it <name|container_id> bash

-If the container is in an exited status, use the following command with the desired container id specified:
+If the container is in an exited status, use the following command with the desired name or container id specified:

-    docker start <container_id>
+    docker start <name|container_id>

     # followed by

-    docker exec -it <container_id> bash
+    docker exec -it <name|container_id> bash

 A container may be deleted using the name or container ID:

-    docker rm <container_id|name>
+    docker rm <name|container_id>

 Further details on Docker commands can be found at the following sites:
 >https://docs.docker.com/engine/reference/commandline/
 >https://sites.google.com/site/felixfranciersite/blogs/docker